Changing Desktop Environments

 If for some reason that new repository selection does not work, choose another location.

-Go to Menu, System, Lite Software.
+Go to Menu, Settings, Lite Software.

 Enter your password and click OK.

 Next you will be shown the Update Software Sources window, click Yes to continue.

 Sources will be updated:

 Once the sources have been updated, the following window will appear, select Install Software and click OK.